m0k99/vue3-skeleton-loader/README.md

             </td>
         <tr>
             <td colspan="4">
-                an string that pass to skeleton to append class name.
+                An string that pass to skeleton to append class name.
             </td>
         </tr>
     </tbody>